 - Use a telephoto lens or change your aperture setting to highlight your subject.
 If you have an interchangeable lens camera, use a telephoto lens to isolate the subject.
 The lens’s shorter depth of field will blur the background a bit, making the person or pet pop in the image.
 You can also lower your f-stop to increase the camera’s aperture, giving a similar effect.

 - Use a flash on sunny days (yes, really!).
 Faces often look dark in bright scenes because the camera adjusts it exposure to the brightness around your subject.
 You can have your subject face into the sun for more light, but then you’ll wonder why everyone is always squinting in your photos.
-Instead, have then face away from the sun and use the flash to brighten their faces without the squint.
+Instead, have them face away from the sun and use the flash to brighten their faces without the squint.

 - Use a diffuse light source to reduce harsh shadows.
 Unless you’re going for a dramatic black-and-white character shot, it’s usually best to find a diffuse light source to soften the shadows.
-Blinds or shear curtains are particularly good at creating a diffuse light source to eliminate harsh shadows, so sit your subject near a window with the blinds closed for better lighting.
+Blinds or sheer curtains are particularly good at creating a diffuse light source to eliminate harsh shadows, so sit your subject near a window with the blinds closed for better lighting.

 - Get down to eye level when shooting kids and pets.
 When shooting kids and pets, get down to their level for a more natural photo with better scale.